lat-murmeldjur/weeb-3/README.md

 In slightly more detail, the new function does the following (in order of appearing in the code):
 - Randomises a new secret keypair
-- Starts a libp2p client with a number of libp2p protocols enabled (autonat, dcutr, identify, ping, stream) using websocket transport
+- Starts a libp2p client with the stream libp2p behaviour enabled using webrtc transport
 - Creates a registry of peers (connected_peers, overlay_peers) and peer accounting (accounting_peers, ongoing_refreshments)
 - Creates a message port (to be listened to by the client and to be used by the acquire function) This message port can receive the writing end of a channel of bytes along with an address, so that it can write back the results of looking up the address to the channel received.